cdapio/hydrator-plugins/core-plugins/docs/Projection-transform.md

 Fields are first dropped, then cast, then renamed.

 For example, suppose the transform is configured to drop field 'B' and rename field 'A' to 'B'.
-If the transform receives this input record
+If the transform receives this input record:

     +============================+
     | field name | type | value  |